Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/README.md

 - Contains all its necessary components, logic, and resources
 - Functions as a self-contained feature module
 - Can be developed, tested, and maintained independently
-- Promotes code reusability across different pages

 ### Feature-Based Architecture
-The project structure follows feature-based design principles, where related code is grouped by feature rather than technical function.
+The project structure encourages feature-based design principles, where related code is grouped by feature rather than technical function.
 This approach:
 - Makes code more discoverable and easier to understand
 - Reduces cognitive load when working on specific features